 You can reduce material costs by negotiating a lower price with your suppliers.
 If you’re a large customer who buys materials every month, you may be able to negotiate a lower price based on your purchase volume.

-Some purchase managers add new suppliers to their vendor list and ask the suppliers to compete on price.
+Some purchase managers add new suppliers to their vendor list, and ask the suppliers to compete on price.
 Before you add a new supplier, however, do your homework.
 The supplier must be able to ship quality products on time and at a reasonable price.
 Your decision about a supplier cannot be based solely on price.

-Decreasing labor costs
+Decreasing labour costs

 The hourly rate you pay is closely tied to current economic conditions and the rate of unemployment.
 If the economy is growing, you may need to pay a higher hourly rate to hire qualified workers.
 The opposite is true in a slowing economy.